vim-scripts/gvimt/doc/gvimt_README.txt

 Create directory C:\Batch Files\ and extract the package there.
 (If you want another directory, change "set batch_path=" at the start of gvimt.bat, and modify gvim.reg accordingly.)

 If you do not have the tasklist command (e.g. using Windows 2000), edit the batch file and change "set already_ran" to "=true" at the start of gvimt.bat.

+If gvim.exe is not in your path, edit gvimt.bat and change "set vim_path=" at the start.
+Paths should end with \ and be quoted, e.g.

+    set vim_path="c:\program files\vim\vim73\"

 Optionally run the gvimt.reg file to create Context Menu entries.